Makar Honcharenko: Biography

+The Death Match

 During the Nazi occupation of Kyiv he lived with his mother-in-law and was a member of a sport society Rukh.
 The members of Rukh were loyal to the new civil administration, which made it possible to work legally, receive rations, and, most importantly, to avoid being arrested and sent to Germany.

 Soon he was found by Nikolai Trusevich and was offered a workplace at the bakery #1, where he was able to play for a factory football team Start Kyiv.

 In June 1942 Start was allowed to organise friendly games in Kyiv.
-Honcharenko was a part of the game that later by the Soviet propaganda called it as Death Match.
-Some time after he was arrested.
-First, he was held in a solitary confinement by the Gestapo, then, in September 1942 he was transferred to Syrets concentration camp.
+Honcharenko played in what was later called the Death Match by Soviet propaganda and was soon arrested.
+First, he was held in solitary confinement by the Gestapo, then, in September 1942 he was transferred to Syrets concentration camp.
 There along with M. Sviridovskiy he was repairing boots for German soldiers.

 In September 1943 he escaped from the camp and returned home, where his neighbours helped him to hide.

+Post WWII

 After the war he was inspected by NKVD and was allowed to join Dynamo Kyiv.

 In 1946 he played for Pischevik Odessa for one year, then he moved to Spartak Kherson where he retired.

 After the retirement he worked as a coach in Odesa, Sumy, Lviv, Kherson and Kyiv.
 In 1962 he was appointed the manager of FC Avangard (Zhyoltyye Vody).

+After the dissolution of the USSR, critics had begun to question the accuracy of Soviet narratives around The Death Match, as it had become a propaganda tool.
+By 1992, Honcharenko was the last surviving player.
+That year, Honcharenko gave a radio interview where he shared his experience of playing under occupation.